 An unmanaged switch adds more ports to an existing network, and that’s it.
 Plug it in, and you’re good to go.
 All of its ports work equally.
 It’s a plug-and-play device that adds more ports to an existing router.

 This type of switch is a perfect fit in a home or an office.
-All you have to do is plug it in, and you’re good to go.
+All you have to do is plug its uplink port to the router, turn it on, and you’re good to go.
 Unmanaged switches are generally also much more affordable than managed switches.

 What is a managed network switch?

-The more the switch can do, the more expensive it becomes, as expensive as tens (even hundreds) of thousands of dollars.
+The more the switch can do, the more expensive it becomes, reaching tens of thousands (even hundreds of thousands) of dollars.
 And you will need to configure these features manually.

 For this reason, only big businesses generally need this type of switch.
 In a typical network, the router is the managed switch.
-(A home router is essentially a combo box of a managed switch plus the routing function.)
+(A home router is essentially a combo box of a managed switch plus the routing function, though it’s about the layers as mentioned below.)

 Using a managed switch for your home might cause unexpected issues if you don’t know what you’re doing.
 That is especially true when you stack multiple switches on top of one another.

-However, by default, most consumer-friendly managed switches work in unmanaged mode out of the box or can be configured to work that way.
+However, by default, most consumer-friendly managed switches operate in unmanaged mode or can be configured to act as unmanaged switches.

 That’s because switches, unmanaged or not, differ by the number of “layers” they support.